-- At KS5 the curriculum is currently organised together with Beaumont and Verulam schools (The BeauSandaVer Education Trust) to provide access to the largest possible range of courses. - Similar to KS4, the availability of courses is dependent on sufficient student interest to make the course viable - The curriculum across the BSV Education Trust is reviewed annually to ensure that courses remain appropriate and meet the needs and aspirations of students and enable progression to students' destinations. - Entry to the Sixth Form is dependent on students meeting the entry criteria outlined in the BSV prospectus.
+- At KS5 the curriculum is currently organised together with Beaumont and Verulam schools (The BeauSand Ver Education Trust) to provide access to the largest possible range of courses. - Similar to KS4, the availability of courses is dependent on sufficient student interest to make the course viable - The curriculum across the BSV Education Trust is reviewed annually to ensure that courses remain appropriate and meet the needs and aspirations of students and enable progression to students' destinations. - Entry to the Sixth Form is dependent on students meeting the entry criteria outlined in the application materials on the school website. - The core curriculum of 3 (or sometimes 4) A levels or vocational qualifications (e.g. CTEC or BTEC) is complemented with a compulsory programme of Personal Development.
+Year 12 students opt to take either Sixth Form Games or a volunteering placement and there is wide a range of optional enrichment opportunities

-- The core curriculum of 3 (or sometimes 4) A levels or vocational qualifications (e.g. BTEC) is complemented with a compulsory programme of Personal Development, Sixth Form Games and range of optional enrichment courses. - The KS5 curriculum offer are available on the school website and the BeauSandVer website.
+The KS5 curriculum offer is available on the school website.